What is our primary use case?

 - Unused area of hierarchies to easily identify members not assigned

 What needs improvement?

-- One major shortcoming: Business rules cannot be used to prevent bad data from getting entered!
+- Largest shortcoming: Business rules cannot be used to prevent bad data from getting entered.
 Rules can only apply to data already saved.
 And even then it requires the data steward to push a validate rules button.
 If they forget they won't notice (and notifications won't go out) regarding rule violations.
-In my 30+ years in IT I've never experienced a tool that allows you to create rules that identify bad data but not use those rules to prevent it from getting saved.
+In my 30+ years in IT I've never experienced a tool that only allows you to create reactive rules that identify bad data but never prevent it from getting saved.
 In a large enterprise I would rule this as a show stopper.

 - Bottom line: Business rules need the ability to prevent data changes, not just validate saved changes